zarr-developers/zarr-developers.github.io/datasets/index.md

 ---

 <font size="4">
-According to the <a href="https://zarr.dev/adopters/">website</a>, Zarr is utilised by a variety of research groups, universities, organisations, and open-source communities.<br><br>
+Zarr is <a href="https://zarr.dev/adopters/">adopted</a> by a variety of research groups, universities, organisations, and open-source communities.<br>

 Below is a list of a fews examples of public datasets.<br><br>
 </font>